hashgraph/stablecoin-studio/sdk/README.md

 ### isAccountAssociated
-Checks if an account is associated with a stable coin.
+Checks if an account is associated with a stablecoin.

 **Spec:**